Family and friends desperately search for Danielle Sleeper, young mother missing since 2015

 “There were times, like, when he would get mad, and his frustration would make him even more mad,” Cheryl said.

 Eventually, Austin, Danielle and Hagen left together in Austin’s car to return home.
-Austin would later tell police that he woke up the next morning and went to his father’s house with Hagen, where they spent the day.
-Hagen then went with his grandmother to visit her home in Louisiana, while Austin picked up Danielle’s car from the house where the barbecue had been held the previous evening.
+Austin would later tell police that he woke up the next morning and went to his father’s house to drop off Hagen, before meeting with friends.
+Later, Austin picked up Danielle’s car from the house where the barbecue had been held the previous evening, and asked his mother to pick Hagen up to visit her home in Louisiana the next day.

 When Austin got home, he later told police, all the doors were locked, but Danielle was nowhere to be found.